sindresorhus/quick-look-plugins/readme.md

 [![](screenshots/quicklook-pat.png)](https://github.com/pixelrowdies/quicklook-pat)

 ### [WebP](https://github.com/dchest/webp-quicklook)

 > Preview WebP images

-> NOTE: this is already covered by `qlImageSize`, so this plugin is listed here only in case you do not like `qlImageSize`
+> NOTE: This is already covered by `qlImageSize`, so this plugin is listed here only in case you do not like `qlImageSize`.

 Run `brew install webpquicklook` or [download manually](https://github.com/dchest/webp-quicklook/releases/latest)

 [![](screenshots/WebP.png)](https://github.com/dchest/webp-quicklook)

 ## License